 There’s no such thing as perfect preparation

-Having lived in California, I’ve learned that the best laid plans of preparation can be inadequate, since its success depends on where you are and what you’re doing when a problem occurs.
+Having lived in California, I’ve learned that the best-laid preparation plans can be inadequate, since their success depends on where you are and what you’re doing when a problem occurs.

 Earthquakes are hard to prepare for since you may not be home when it hits.
 Pandemics might be easier, although if you’re caught traveling, you could have a difficult time.

 Regardless, ignoring preparation is not the right answer.
 It can endanger your own family and those who try to help you.
 The secret is to find the right balance of immediately useful and long-term preparedness.